 A bank may extend the hold period if it has reasonable cause to believe the check will not be paid.
 Reasonable cause must be based on specific, articulable facts, not a general suspicion or a hunch.

-• Information from the paying bank that the check may not be paid
+- Notice from the paying bank that the deposited check is being returned

 Crucially, the bank must document the specific facts supporting the reasonable cause determination.
 A hold notice that says only "reasonable cause" without explaining the basis is a violation.
 Examiners pull reasonable cause holds specifically because of the documentation requirement.